 - Push notifications.
 While push notifications aren’t essential for all MVPs, they can be good to include in a fitness app.
 Reminding your users to exercise or weigh themselves keeps them coming back, increasing the chances of not only them succeeding, but your app succeeding too;

 - Payment gateway.
-Getting the monetisation model for your app right is important.
+Getting the monetization model for your app right is important.
 A payment gateway lets customers either subscribe to your app or pay for additional features.
 You can implement a third-party system to help save time.

 What to lose from your MVP

 - Social sharing.
 Many long-established apps let users share their workouts on social media.
-Again, this is something that is ‘nice to have’ and better suited for a later version, especially as the number of customers you have increases;
+Again, this is something that is ‘nice to have’ and better suited for a later version, especially as the number of customers you have increased;

 - Language settings.
 If you’re launching in one country, stick to one language to start with.
 As you grow and roll out to more countries, you can then add additional languages;